-October is Disability Awareness MonthPosted by Donna Williams at 10/7/2012ctober is Disability Awareness Month.
+October is Disability Awareness MonthPosted by Donna Williams on 10/7/2012ctober is Disability Awareness Month.
 According to Easter Seal, one million children go undiagnosed and untreated for a disability each year.
 Easter Seals has a questionnaire that is available online that can help determine if your child may have a disability.
 This Developmental Milestones Screener will help you to assess if your child is developing skills at the appropriate time and pace.
 It is important to remember that each child develops skills at their own pace.
 But by keeping track of your child's development, especially in the first five years, it will be possible to diagnose developmental delays that can be helped by developmental specialists, including speech, physical, and occupational therapists.Preschool children can receive a free screening through the local intermediate unit.
 In the Troy Area School District, services for preschool children with disabilities are provide through BLaST, Intermediate Unit # 17.
 If you have a concern about your child's development, you can call the Canton office of BLaST at 570-673-6001 to inquire about the procedure for obtaining a free screening for your child.
 BLaST also has a Facebook Page that includes information on support for families of children with disabilities.Parents can also find support resources at the Parent-to-Parent website.
 Parents who have questions about their child's development may contact the CONNECT Helpline at 1-800-692-7288.

-How Common Are Speech and Language Problems in School-Age Children?Posted by Donna Williams at 9/8/2012Statistics from the American Speech-Language-Hearing Association (ASHA) from 2008 reveals that communication disorders are among the most common disabilities in the United States.
+How Common Are Speech and Language Problems in School-Age Children?Posted by Donna Williams on 9/8/2012Statistics from the American Speech-Language-Hearing Association (ASHA) from 2008 reveals that communication disorders are among the most common disabilities in the United States.
 In school age children, learning disabilities are the most common disabilities.
 Often many children with learning disabilities also have communication problems in the area of reading, writing, listening, and speaking.Speech and language skills are essential to academic success and learning.
 Language is the basis of communication.
 Reading, writing, gesturing, listening, and speaking are all forms of language.
 Learning takes place through the process of communication.
 The ability to communicate with peers and adults in the educational setting is essential for a student to succeed in school.

 Children may experience one or more of the following disorders: